-305.5 APPLICATION OF SPIT GUARDS
+306.5 APPLICATION OF SPIT GUARDS

 A spit guard (sometimes referred to as spit hood, spit mask, or spit sock) is a woven mesh device which can be placed over a person's head and face with the intent of preventing or reducing the transmission of infectious disease through saliva, mucous, and blood.
-Deputies shall only use office-issued spit guards (Washington State Office of the Attorney General Model Use of Force Policy).
+Officers shall only use department-issued spit guards (Washington State Office of the Attorney General Model Use of Force Policy).

-Spit guards may be placed upon persons in custody when the deputy reasonably believes the person will bite or spit, either on a person or in an inappropriate place.
+Spit guards may be placed upon persons in custody when the officer reasonably believes the person will bite or spit, either on a person or in an inappropriate place.
 They are generally used during application of a physical restraint, while the person is restrained, or during or after transport.

-Prior to application of a spit guard, a deputy shall warn the individual and provide a reasonable time for the person to comply with the deputy's commands.
+Prior to application of a spit guard, an officer shall warn the individual and provide a reasonable time for the person to comply with the officer's commands.
+If applied, the officer shall remove the spit guard as soon as the threat of spitting or biting has ended, or the officer observes that the spit guard is no longer necessary.

-Deputies utilizing spit guards should ensure that the spit guard is fastened properly according to the manufacturer's instructions to allow for adequate ventilation and that the restrained person can breathe normally.
-After application of a spit guard and when safe to do so, deputies shall move the individual into a seated or side recovery position.
-Deputies shall provide assistance during the movement of a restrained person due to the potential for impairing or distorting that person's vision.
+Officers utilizing spit guards should ensure that the spit guard is fastened properly according to the manufacturer's instructions to allow for adequate ventilation and that the restrained person can breathe normally.
+After application of a spit guard and when safe to do so, officers shall move the individual into a seated or side recovery position.
+Officers shall provide assistance during the movement of a restrained person due to the potential for impairing or distorting that person's vision.
 For individuals in mental health crisis, application of a spit guard may provoke an elevated level of distress.
-Deputies should provide verbal reassurance and dynamically assess the situation to remove the spit guard as soon as appropriate.
-Deputies should avoid commingling those wearing spit guards with others and detainees.
+Officers should provide verbal reassurance and dynamically assess the situation to remove the spit guard as soon as appropriate.
+Officers should avoid commingling those wearing spit guards with others and detainees.